-Although dormant seeding may take place anytime in the months of November through February, in the last few years studies have shown that February may be the best month for deployment with germination success rates as high as nearly 75 percent, a significant advantage over December or January rates of around 50 percent.
+Dormant seeding may take place anytime during the months of November through February.
+However, in the last few years studies have shown that February may be the best month for deployment, with germination success rates as high as nearly 75 percent—a significant advantage over December or January rates of around 50 percent.

 If planning to seed your lawn before that final thaw, follow these simple rules to ensure the grass will be greener on your side of the fence.

 - Seeds must make direct contact with bare soil.